-- 3.2 (A) No service activity of significance overall for a multi-year period is strong cause for concern. - 3.2 (B) Simply being a member of a committee is not an indication of service contribution; a faculty member must provide evidence of how their effort provided value to the university.
-The service contribution must be appropriate to the co- or extra-curricular activity that the faculty member is an active advisor or participant. - 3.2 (C) Service to one's professional society should be present and demonstrated in order to achieve promotion.
+- 3.2 (A) While there is no minimum standard, no service activity of significance overall for a multi-year period is strong cause for concern. - 3.2 (B) Simply being a member of a committee is not an indication of service contribution; a faculty member must provide evidence of how their effort provided value to the university.
+The service contribution must be appropriate to the co- or extra-curricular activity that the faculty member is an active advisor or participant. - 3.2 (C) Service to one's professional society should be easily identified for Associate Professors.
 For all faculty, using professional society service to build one's own reputation can be effective.